Lahasyakr/BoardForBored/README.md

        npm install
 3. Start the development server

+ ### License
+This project is licensed under the [MIT License](LICENSE).

        npm start

-4. Open http://localhost:3000 to view it in the browser
+5. Open http://localhost:3000 to view it in the browser

 The page will reload if you make edits.